Russians are the most mysterious People & Russia is the most secretive country in the world.

 Kamergersky lane to drink wine and watch people.
 (Station Teatralnaya or Ohotny Ryad).

-Rodnya: Rodnya is famous among younger crowds and it bringing amazing latest electronic music in Moscow.
+Rodnya: Rodnya is famous among younger crowds and for bringing amazing latest electronic music in Moscow.

-Icon: Another place in Moscow, best clubbing experience, Icon club would apply entry charges on men.
+Icon: Another great place in Moscow for best clubbing experience.
+Icon club applies entry charges on men.